sam-greenwood/taco_vis/paper/paper.md

 bibliography: bibliography.bibtex
 ---

 # Summary

-core_flow provides a simple set of python visualisation tools for 2D flow velocity data from fluid planetary interiors.
-It is mainly intended for animating torsional wave models for publication and presentation purposes. core_flow is a lightweight module built only upon the common numpy/matplotlib python packages and is free to be used and modified as the user requires.
-It may also be used for contouring and animating any set of 2D dataset such as other components of fluid velocity from models/simulations in polar coordinates.
+TACO-VIS provides a simple set of python visualisation tools for 2D flow velocity data from fluid planetary interiors.
+It is mainly intended for animating torsional wave models for publication and presentation purposes.
+TACO-VIS is a lightweight module built only upon the common numpy/matplotlib python packages and is free to be used and modified as the user requires.

 # Background